This car computer problems page will connect you to in-depth and detailed articles about common automotive sensor problems.

 If everything works out, using this procedure might save several hundred dollars.
 The dealership will at least charge one hour labor at their going rate to flash the new computer.

-This is a popular area of the FixMyOldRide.com website.
-Give this page a bookmark and check for new content related to common car sensor issues and computer problems.
+Welcome to this popular area of the FixMyOldRide.com website.
+Bookmark the page and check for new content related to common automotive sensor issues and computer problems.

 Some cars and trucks are more likely to have problems with MAF sensors.
 See the cars and trucks with a high rate of mass air flow sensor failure.

-Three different sizes of GM 4 cylinder engines are setting check engine light codes P0110 through P0115 because of a failed part.
-See how easy it is to diagnose and repair a camshaft position actuator solenoid valve problem.
+Three different sizes of GM 4 cylinder engines set check engine light codes P0110 through P0115 because of a failed part.
+See how to diagnose and repair a camshaft position actuator solenoid valve problem.
+The Chevrolet 6 cylinder Trailblazer has the same issue, but with a twist.
+It might need also need a camshaft position sensor.

 The Chevrolet Vortec V6 engine has a strong cast iron block and is capable of lasting for hundreds of thousands of miles.
 However, you won't get there with the original injector assembly.
 Review the problems with the Vortec V6 electronic fuel injector.